ha7ilm/csdr/README.md

 This is a controllable squelch, which reads the squelch level input from `<squelch_fifo>` and writes the power level output to `<smeter_fifo>`.
 Both input and output are in the format of `%g\n`.
 While calculating the power level, it takes only every `<use_every_nth>` sample into consideration.
 It writes the S-meter value for every `<report_every_nth>` buffer to `<smeter_fifo>`.
 If the squelch level is set to 0, it it forces the squelch to be open.
 If the squelch is closed, it fills the output with zero.

+	fifo <buffer_size> <number_of_buffers>

+It is similar to `clone`, but internally it uses a circular buffer.
+It reads as much as possible from the input.
+It discards input samples if the input buffer is full.

 #### Control via pipes

 Some parameters can be changed while the `csdr` process is running.
 To achieve this, some `csdr` functions have special parameters.
 You have to supply a fifo previously created by the `mkfifo` command.
 Processing will only start after the first control command has been received by `csdr` over the FIFO.